Mapsui/Mapsui/docfx/index.md

 ## Support

-If you are interested in more support for Mapsui please mail [pauldendulk@gmail.com](mailto:pauldendulk@gmail.com).
+If you are looking for paid support in the form of contract work or consoluting please mail [info.mapsui@gmail.com](mailto:info.mapsui@gmail.com).